 We are subject to certain claims and lawsuits arising in the normal course of business.
 We maintain various insurance coverages to minimize financial risk associated with these claims.
-We have estimated and provided accruals for probable losses and related legal fees associated with certain of its litigation in the accompanying consolidated financial statements.
-While we cannot predict the outcome of these proceedings, in management's opinion and based on reports of counsel, any liability arising from these matters individually and in the aggregate will not have a material effect on our operating results or financial condition, after giving effect to provisions already recorded.
+We have estimated and provided accruals for probable losses and related legal fees associated with certain of our litigation in the accompanying consolidated financial statements.
+While we cannot predict the outcome of these proceedings, in management's opinion and based on reports of counsel, any liability arising from these matters individually and in the aggregate will not have a material effect on our operating results or financial condition.

-In addition to the matters described above, we have accrued \$4.4 million for potential and asserted backcharges from several customers of our large multifamily operation based in Texas.
-The accrual is included in "Other Current Liabilities".
+In addition to the matters described above, we have accrued \$2.7 million for potential and asserted backcharges from several customers of our large multifamily operation based in Texas.
+The accrual is included in "Other Current Liabilities."
 We believe these accruals reflect a probable outcome with respect to such backcharges and potential backcharges, however, if we are not successful in resolving these disputes, we may in the future experience a material adverse effect on our operating results.